 I call this a traditional Miso soup since it is the most popular soup many people around the world would think of when the name Miso soup is mentioned.

-This soup is very simple, but on a tiring day when you don’t feel like making any fancy meal, this soup will help with warming your body up and gives you energy.
+You can easily find this dish to go along with your sushi meal in many Japanese restaurants.
+This soup is very simple, but on a tiring day when you don’t feel like making any fancy meal, this soup will help with warming your body up and give you energy.

 The ingredients are simple, too, as all you need is tofu, wakame seaweed, green onions (optional), dashi, and your choice of red or white Miso paste.